SusanneJandl/bachelors_thesis/chapters/1-intro.typ

 No new AI models are created or trained from scratch.
 Given the vast number of pre-trained models available, which continue to improve and expand daily, developing a custom model would be neither practical nor competitive.
 Without extensive experience in AI model training and appropriate hardware, it is highly unlikely that any self-trained model would achieve results comparable to those of established ones.
-Instead, the focus remains on selecting pre-trained models, and providing an implementation or framework that allows them to run efficiently on consumer-grade hardware.
+Instead, the focus remains on selecting pre-trained models, and providing an implementation that allows them to run efficiently on consumer-grade hardware.
 Similarly, while quantization is a key factor in model optimization, this thesis does not include performing quantization itself.
 Instead, it examines how different pre-quantized versions of the same model affect performance under various hardware constraints.
 The aim is to analyze and compare existing models with different quantization rather than modifying or re-quantizing models directly.
 By maintaining this focus, the thesis ensures a practical and achievable approach to enhancing offline AI applications while leveraging the strengths of available technology.

 == #titles.structure <sec:structure>
- @cha:background (#ref(<cha:background>, form:"page") ff) includes background information on the key concepts and technologies used in the thesis, such as Large Language Models (LLMs) and retrieval-augmented generation (RAG) and gives information about tools and libraries used in the project.
+ @cha:background (#ref(<cha:background>, form:"page") ff) includes background information on the key concepts and technologies used in the thesis, such as Large Language Models (LLMs) and Retrieval Augmented Generation (RAG) and gives basic information about tools and libraries used in the project.
-@cha:concept (#ref(<cha:concept>, form:"page") ff) introduces the concept of possible solutions to the problem of optimizing local AI chatbots for offline use.
+@cha:concept (#ref(<cha:concept>, form:"page") ff) introduces the concept of the different solutions to solve the problem of optimizing local AI chatbots for offline use.
-@cha:implementation (#ref(<cha:implementation>, form:"page") ff) presents the implementation of the solution, pointing out the key features and components of the chatbot system.
+@cha:implementation (#ref(<cha:implementation>, form:"page") ff) presents the implementation of the solutions, pointing out the key features and components of the chatbot systems.
-In @cha:evaluation (#ref(<cha:evaluation>, form:"page") ff) an evaluation of the chatbot's performance on different devices and using different quantization levels is conducted.
+In @cha:evaluation (#ref(<cha:evaluation>, form:"page") ff) an evaluation of the chatbot's performance on different devices and using AI models with different quantization levels is conducted.
 Finally, @cha:conclusion (#ref(<cha:conclusion>, form:"page") ff) concludes the thesis by summarizing the findings, discussing the implications of the results, and suggesting future research directions.
 The following chapter (@cha:related (#ref(<cha:related>, form:"page") ff)), gives an overview of related work in the field of developing offline AI applications on limited hardware.